lassebaerlandstrand/TDT4140-Flashy/DEVELOPER_GUIDE.md

 - Local Repository: This area is the copy of the repository that is on your own computer.
 - Remote Repository: This area is hosted on platforms like GitLab.
 It serves as the central location where all commited changes are stored and where team members can collaborate.

-Here is a brief list of essential Git commands (Remember all these commands are integrated in VSCode and can you that instead of the terminal):
+Here is a brief list of essential Git commands (Remember all these commands are integrated in VSCode and you can use that instead of the terminal):
 - `git add <file-name>`.
 Stages a file for commit.
 This means a file goes from the working directory to the staging area.
 - `git add -all`: Same as above, just adds all the modified files to the staging area (useful when you want to commit all modified files)
 - `git commit -m "Your commit message"`: This commits all staged files into the local repository.
 - `git push`: Pushes your local repository to the remote repository so everyone can see it. \
-When you push from a branch for the first time, you may need to set a upstream branch (remote copy), just follow what the terminal says.
+When you push from a new branch, you may need to set a upstream branch, just follow what the terminal says.

 ## Branching

 When you plan to start on a new issue, you need to create a new branch (never make changes directly to `dev` or `main`).
 The branch name should be the issue number followed by a short description of the issue.
-For example, if you are working on issue #1, you should create a branch named `1-implementing-new-feature`.
+For example, if you are working on issue #1, you should create a branch named `1/implementing-new-feature`.
 This will ensure that the branch is automatically linked to that issue, and add some QOL improvements when creating merge requests.

 ### Creating a new branch